This article was reviewed AimeeRaupp.com’s editorial team & is in compliance with our editorial policy.

 This is a case that I actually discussed live with the client several years ago.
 I think it was about three years ago when we did our fertility solution series, so some of you might recognize this case, but it’s a while ago.
 But, I think it’s such a good one, and that so many women will be able to relate to this case because this is a very healthy young woman, who herself, is a health coach.
 Right?
 Herself, knows what to do, diet and lifestyle wise, is preaching that to other people.
 She is a healthy living lifestyle expert, and yet her cycles were not regulated.
 She had access to other health coaches that regulated periods for women, and her cycles still weren’t regulated.

 So, as I’ve been doing, I’m going to go through her new patient intake.
 The things that she reported to me.
-If you guys resonate with anything, I want to hear about it.
-Give me a hands up, a heart, a claps, something like that.
 I’m really doing this because I think all of you will see yourself in these cases, right?
 And take away some nugget of truth.
 And that’s really the goal here is that to A, to know that you’re not alone and B, to understand that fertility challenges are overcomeable.
 This woman’s case in specific had PCOS.
 Totally manageable.
 Totally overcomable.
 Totally got pregnant, naturally.
 Totally worked out.
 But ,you’ll see, we’ll go through the case.
 Okay?

 So again, 31 when she came to me, which I know for some of you you’re like, “Oh my God, she’s so young.”
 But, for others, this you relate, because you’re 31, and you’re not getting pregnant, and you get so annoyed when people are like, “You’re so young.
 You have plenty of time.”
 So, what does the main reason you’re seeking treatment?
 She said, “I want to regulate my period.”
 And at this point she had already read, Yes, You Can Get Pregnant.
 So then she said, “And I want to get my palace ready for a healthy pregnancy.”
 So, she was using terminology from, Yes, You Can Get Pregnant, where I talk about preparing your palace.
 She had had acupuncture before.
 At the time she was taking cod liver oil and evening Primrose oil depending on her moon cycle.
 So, another practitioner had given her this advice, so alternating cod liver and evening primrose.
 She had a low vitamin D, and high LH so that was her diagnosis for PCOS.